Does aspartame have health risks? What to know about the sweetener as WHO raises safety questions.

 Aspartame, an artificial sweetener 200 times as potent as regular granulated sugar, is used in thousands of products on grocery store shelves, from sodas and drink mixes to low-cal condiments and desserts.
 Yet some consumers and researchers have questioned what it means for people's health.

-Reuters reported Thursday that the cancer research arm of the World Health Organization is exptected to declare that the artificial sweetener is "possibly carcinogenic to humans."
+Reuters reported Thursday that the cancer research arm of the World Health Organization is expected to declare that the artificial sweetener is "possibly carcinogenic to humans."

 WHO's International Agency for Research on Cancer (IARC) has "assessed the potential carcinogenic effect of aspartame" and will release its findings on July 14, a representative at the organization told CBS News.
 They did not confirm the Reuters report about the IARC's conclusion on aspartame's safety.